Which Language Builds Better Android Apps Kotlin or Java

 Learning Curve

-Moderate for Java developers
+Moderate for Java

 Familiar to most developers